jsam/fuseline/docs/for-developers/execution-flow.md

 worker.work()
 ```

+This code uses ``MemoryBroker`` for simplicity.
+In a real deployment the
+worker would call a broker service over the network via a
+``BrokerClient`` implementation.

 Multiple processes can create their own `ProcessEngine` instances
 pointing at the same broker to distribute work.
 Each worker grabs the
 next available step and the broker handles queuing of successors.
 See